Why paying Zakat in the UK

 Shaikh Fawzan replied:

 As I said in the past, the one who can’t migrate due to these immigration regulations is excused until these regulations are removed.
-One should try as much as they can.
-They should not be lazy and do nothing.
-They should try to migrate.
+One must strive to migrate rather than remaining idle.

 The ruling regarding the obligation to migrate to a Muslim land